Shellyoung/AdvancedTradeSkillWindow2/README.md

   Supported languages: English, Русский, Español, Français, Deutsch

   ## Installation
-  1. Download the following archive: [AdvancedTradeSkillWindow.rar](https://github.com/Shellyoung/Advanced-Trade-Skill-Window/releases/download/2.0.3/AdvancedTradeSkillWindow.rar)
+  1. Download the following archive: [AdvancedTradeSkillWindow2.rar](https://github.com/Shellyoung/Advanced-Trade-Skill-Window/releases/download/2.1.0/AdvancedTradeSkillWindow2.rar)

-  2. Extract the folder named 	"**AdvancedTradeSkillWindow**" from the archive and place it into the folder named 	"**..\Interface\AddOns**" in your World of Warcraft directory.
+  2. Extract the folder named 	"**AdvancedTradeSkillWindow2**" from the archive and place it into the folder named 	"**..\Interface\AddOns**" in your World of Warcraft directory.

   ## Credits